What does going online-only mean for Loyola? President Tetlow answers your questions

 What Does This Mean for Loyola?

-As someone who survived Hurricane Katrina, Tetlow said that the fear and pain can force growth.
+As someone who survived Hurricane Katrina, Tetlow said that the fear and pain of the situation can force growth.

 “This is one of those moments that as incredibly painful as it is, it also shapes who you are as a person,” Tetlow said.